-- (a) Subject to subsections (b) and (c), when the court makes an appointment under this [act], it shall issue an order, with notice to all parties, authorizing the individual appointed to have access to: - (1) the child; and - (2) confidential information regarding the child, including the child's educational, medical, and mental health records, any agency or court files involving allegations of abuse or neglect of the child, any delinquency records involving the child, and other similar information. - (b) A child's record that is privileged or confidential under law other than this [act] may
+- (a) Subject to subsections (b) and (c), when the court makes an appointment under this [act], it shall issue an order, with notice to all parties, authorizing the individual appointed to have access to: - (1) the child; and

-- be released to an individual appointed under this [act] only in accordance with that law, including - 2 any requirements in that law for notice and opportunity to object to release of records. - 3 Information that is privileged under the attorney-client relationship may not be disclosed except - as otherwise permitted by law of this state other than this [act].

-- (c) An order issued pursuant to subsection (a) must require that a child's representative maintain the confidentiality of information released except as necessary for the resolution of the issues in the proceeding, and the court may impose any other condition or limitation on an order of access which is required by law, rules of professional conduct, the child's needs, or the circumstances of the proceeding. - (d) The custodian of any record regarding the child shall provide access to the record to an individual authorized access by order issued pursuant to subsection (a).
+- (2) confidential information regarding the child, including the child's educational, medical, and mental health records, any agency or court files involving allegations of abuse or neglect of the child, any delinquency records involving the child, and other information relevant to the issues in the proceeding. - (b) A child's record that is privileged or confidential under law other than this [act] may be released to an individual appointed under this [act] only in accordance with that law, including any requirements in that law for notice and opportunity to object to release of records.
+Information that is privileged under the attorney-client relationship may not be disclosed except as otherwise permitted by law of this state other than this [act]. - (c) An order issued pursuant to subsection (a) must require that a child's attorney, best interests attorney, or court appointed advisors best interests advocate maintain the confidentiality of information released, except as necessary for the resolution of the issues in the proceeding.
+The court may impose any other condition or limitation on an order of access which is required by law, rules of professional conduct, the child's needs, or the circumstances of the proceeding. - (d) The custodian of any record regarding the child shall provide access to the record to an individual authorized access by order issued pursuant to subsection (a).